hcn1z1/HCDS-Topics/hcn1z1/reverse_proxy/SSLStrip.md

 **<span style="font-size:1.1em;">Flask implementation</span>**

-the same way we implemented HTST on python, we can implement **CSP** too in our response header
+the same way we implemented HSTS on python, we can implement **CSP** too in our response header
 ```python
 from flask import Flask, render_template, make_response